f3rjara/Angular-login-firebase-auth/README.md

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.
+By default the AppComponent evaluates 3 unit tests.
+Each component must contain unit tests.

+## ESLint and Prettier documentation

+ESLint and Prettier helps you keep your code clean and readable, which in turn helps you reduce bugs and improve the quality of your code.
+By default this project already contains the necessary configurations, you can modify the ESLint rules in the .eslintrc.json file according to your needs.

+For the best performance you should have installed and configured the necessary extensions:
+- **ESLint** -> vscode-eslint
+- **Error Lens** -> usernamehw.errorlens
+- **Prettier - Code formatter** -> esbenp.prettier-vscode

 ## Further help